 Radical change needed for older, disabled and injured Syrian refugees

 Older, disabled, and injured Syrian refugees are being doubly victimized as a result of the Syria conflict, according to a new report by Handicap International and HelpAge International.
-The new data show that these vulnerable individuals, as well as those suffering from chronic diseases, are being left in the shadows of the humanitarian responses.
+The new data show that these vulnerable individuals, as well as those living with chronic diseases, are being left in the shadows of the humanitarian responses.

 “Displacement has a severe negative impact on the daily life of disabled and injured people, who need urgent access to health services but also long-term medical, financial and social support,” says Thierry-Mehdi Benlahsen, Regional Emergency Coordinator from Handicap International.
 “Addressing the needs of all refugees is critical to the delivery of principled and impartial aid.
 As such, the findings of the report have far reaching consequences for the way humanitarian response activities are designed and delivered.”

 The two organizations are calling on all national and international humanitarian stakeholders providing assistance to Syrian refugees to change the way aid is delivered so that disabled, injured and older refugees are no longer the conflict’s hidden casualties.
 More precise targeting and registration of refugees and better training of staff will ensure humanitarian assistance is accessible, appropriate and effective, according to the report.